Mystic Marriage of St. Catherine (Memling): Description

-The Virgin and Child are flanked by saints and angels, the donor kneeling to the left of the holy figures.
+Saints and angels flank the Virgin and Child with the donor kneeling to the left of the holy figures.
 Mary sits on her throne beneath a rich brocade canopy of honor, holding the child Jesus on her lap.
-Two angels dressed in liturgical garments, holding musical instruments, stand to either side of the throne slightly behind the two saints.
-The angel to the left plays a portable organ; the other on the opposite side has a harp.
+Two angels dressed in liturgical garments, stand to either side of the throne slightly behind the two saints.
+The angel to the left plays a portable organ; the one on the opposite side has a harp.
 The martyr virgin saint, St Catherine of Alexandria kneels in front of Mary to the left; opposite is St Barbara reading a missal.
-The donor kneels behind St Catherine holding a set of rosary beads in his hands.
-Attached to his hip, barely visible, is either a small purse or a coat-of-arms.
+The features of the female faces show Memling's development, according to Ainsworth, who writes that by this period he had "settled on a certain successful female type" of a graceful oval face, wide eyes and narrow chins, and expressions reflecting "a state of gentle, beatific acceptance."

 St Catherine was highly venerated in the Middle Ages, second only in popularity to the Magdelen.
 Emperor Maxentius tortured Catherine on an iron-spiked wheel and later, when she proclaimed herself married to Christ, cut off her head.
 According to her legend the mystic marriage occurred in a dream from which she awoke with a ring on her finger.
 Her emblems are the breaking wheel and sword, seen in the foreground, peeking out from beneath the voluminous folds of her ermine-lined skirt.
 To denote her royal birth, Catherine wears a crown on her head and is dressed in rich clothing – a white tabard, red velvet sleeves, and a richly patterned brocade skirt.
 She extends her left hand to the Christ Child who places the ring on her finger, symbolizing their spiritual or mystical betrothal.
 James Snyder writes that typical of Memling's art, "the drama of the moment is in no way reflected by the expressions on the faces of the participants."

-Another bride, St Barbara, sits across from Catherine, in front of the tower, the emblem of where her father had her imprisoned and where she was secretly baptized.
+St Barbara, sits across from Catherine, in front of her emblem, the tower where her father had her imprisoned and where she was secretly baptized.
 It is shaped of a monstrance for the sacramental bread; its three windows symbolize the Trinity.
 In 1910 James Weale identified Catherine as probably an early portrait of Mary of Burgundy and Barbara as the earliest likeness of Margaret of York, which medieval art historian Thomas Kren thinks is plausible.
 Both women belonged to the Guild of St Barbara at Ghent; Margaret of York was an avid bibliophile who commissioned a number of illuminated manuscripts, one of which was a Life of St Catherine.

-The features of the female faces show Memling's development, according to Ainsworth, who writes that by this period he had "settled on a certain successful female type" of a graceful oval face, wide eyes and narrow chins, and expressions reflecting "a state of gentle, beatific acceptance."
+The donor kneels behind St Catherine holding a set of rosary beads in his hands.
+Attached to his hip, only partially visible, is either a small purse or a coat-of-arms.